General-code/TIL/Javascript/Javascript Engine.md

 - **Execution context** is an environment where javascript code is executed.(local variables and arguemnts)
 - when the top-level code(global environment code) is executed.
 For each function call, a new execution context is created. and if there is callback function,the engine waits for callback function.

-- These are Generated during creation phase right before execution
-- inside Execution context
++ These are Generated during creation phase right before execution inside Execution context
   1. Variable Environment.
     - let,const and var declaration
     - functions
     - arguments object

   2. Scope chain
-  - reference to variables located outside of function
+    - reference to variables located outside of a function

   3. this keyword

    > ⭐⭐**however an arrow function doesn't have any own arguments or this keyowrd**

  ### Scope and Scope chain